wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 only need.

-## Generating Ctag for all installed gems
+## Ctag for installed gems

 Let's say you are using [rbenv](https://github.com/sstephenson/rbenv "rbenv") to manage your ruby versions and you want to get a global tag file of all your installed gems.
 Please run the following command:

+{% highlight bash %}

-    ctags -R -f gems.tag * ~/.rbenv/versions/<your-ruby-version>/lib
+$ ctags -R -f gems.tag * ~/.rbenv/versions/<your-ruby-version>/lib

+{% endhighlight %}

-I have 200 installed gems on my system (use `gem list | wc -l`) and it took around 7 seconds to generate a tag file with over 200.000 lines.
+I have ove 269 installed gems on my system (use `gem list | wc -l`) and it took around 7 seconds to generate a tag file with over 200.000 lines.
 The chances are high that you have errors in your `tags` file occur and I really don't want to load such a big tag file into my vim session.
 Please note, that the generated tag file `gems.tag` instead of `tags`.

 ## Generating Ctags project specific ones gems

 If you think about a ruby project, it is very likely that you will have `Gemfile` with all the specified extensions you need for your project.
-My friend [Andrew Radev](http://andrewradev.com/2011/06/08/vim-and-ctags/ "Andrew Radev") has created a small [ruby snippet](https://gist.github.com/893236 "ruby snippet") that uses [Bundler API](http://bundler.io/ "Bundler
-API") for retrieving the used Gemfile in your project and builds a tag file.
+[Andrew Radev](http://andrewradev.com/2011/06/08/vim-and-ctags/ "Andrew Radev") has created a [ruby snippet](https://gist.github.com/893236 "ruby snippet") that uses [Bundler API](http://bundler.io/ "Bundler API") for retrieving the used Gemfile in your project and builds a tag file.
 Instead of using the script you can also perform the following one-liner on the route of your application:

+{% highlight bash %}

 ctags -R -f gems.tags `bundle show --paths`

+{% endhighlight %}

-Let's say you have a Padrino project (like my [Job Vacancy](https://github.com/matthias-guenther/job-vacancy)) with the following `Gemfile`:
+You have a Padrino project (like my [Job Vacancy](https://github.com/matthias-guenther/job-vacancy)) with the following `Gemfile` for example:

 {% highlight ruby %}